February is not only the month of love… it is also the month of kindness.

 Give out more compliments

 Try aiming for three compliments every day for a week… or for the entire month of February.
-It doesn’t have to be excessive… just a ‘You look nice’ or ‘I love your smile’ or ‘thanks for being you’.
+It doesn’t have to be excessive… just a ‘You look nice’ or ‘I love your smile’ or ‘Thanks for being you’.

 Send a colleague or employee an "I've noticed..." email

 Most inboxes are full of requests, jobs to do and, possibly, complaints.
 Why not send a simple thank you or ‘great job’ email to show your appreciation?
 No other content.
 No need for a reply.
-Just a ‘I’ve noticed you and all you do’ message.
+Just an ‘I’ve noticed you and all you do’ message.

 Offer a stranger some help